mantidproject/mantid/docs/source/interfaces/Muon_Analysis_developers_guide.rst

 When a fit is finished, the data presenter is notified so that it can process the results.
 This is only relevant in the case of a simultaneous fit, because the :ref:`algm-Fit` algorithm produces output in a very different form to its regular output format.
 The presenter reorganises the output workspaces so that they are in the same format as they would have been for a regular fit - and then they can be easily read by the "Results table" tab.

+Sequential fit dialog
+^^^^^^^^^^^^^^^^^^^^^

+This is opened when the user selects *Fit/Sequential Fit*.
+A sequential fit runs the same fit (either one group/period or a simultaneous fit over groups/periods for one run) for one run at a time, over several runs in sequence.
+For example, fits group *fwd*, period 1 for run 15189, then the same group/period for run 15190, then run 15191...

+The dialog ``MuonSequentialFitDialog`` is part of the ``CustomInterfaces`` project.
+It holds pointers to the ``MuonAnalysisFitDataPresenter`` (which creates the workspaces to fit and processes the fitted workspaces) and to the ``MuonFitPropertyBrowser`` ("Model" - the dialog gets the fit function and properties from here).

+The actual fit is done by calling the :ref:`algm-Fit` algorithm from the sequential fit dialog.

+One point to note is that the fit is done in two stages.
+On pressing the Fit button, the ``startFit`` method is called - this starts running the file search from the ``MWRunFiles`` (run number input widget).
+When the ``MWRunFiles`` widget signals that it has found the relevant files, only then does the fit process continue in ``continueFit``.
+The reason for this is because users can type a range of runs into the box and then immediately hit Return or click Fit, without first clicking outside the box - and we need time to do the file search before starting.

+After a fit
+^^^^^^^^^^^

+After fitting a single dataset, the plot is automatically updated with the fit curve and difference (if "Plot Difference" is selected).
+This is done by the ``PeakPickerTool`` from MantidPlot, not by anything within Muon Analysis.

+(The ``PeakPickerTool`` is set to the plot when the Data Analysis tab is selected - see box below.)

+The ``PeakPickerTool`` can recognise muon data by noticing that the fit property browser is a ``MuonFitPropertyBrowser``.
+In this case it doesn't remove previous fit curves like it would for other graphs, because this is handled by Muon Analysis instead - we have the option there to keep *n* previous fits as selected by the user...

+If it notes that the fit was a *simultaneous* fit of muon data, then **nothing is plotted**.
+This is a temporary solution.
+In the long run, we need to discuss with scientists what they would like to be plotted when a simultaneous fit ends.
+(N.B.
+We need to avoid the situation of automatically trying to make a tiled plot of hundreds of datasets at once!)

+What users can currently do to plot the results of a simultaneous or sequential fit is to right-click on the workspace group (``MuonSimulFit_<Label>`` or ``MuonSeqFit_<Label>``) and select *Plot Spectrum...*, then use the *Tiled Plot* option.
+Probably it would be best to make this automatic when a multiple fit ends, or provide a "Plot" button in Muon Analysis - this would most likely require exposing the relevant tiled plot functionality to Python first.

+.. topic:: Changing tabs in Muon Analysis

+    Changing tabs is handled by the ``changeTab`` method in ``MuonAnalysis.cpp``.
+    When entering the *Data Analysis* tab:

+    - The ``MuonFitPropertyBrowser`` on this tab is set as the default, rather than Mantid's general fit property browser
+    - Fitting range (start/end) is initialised, unless one is already set
+    - The ``PeakPickerTool`` is attached to the current plot
+    - The currently selected workspace is set in the fit data presenter
+    - The current value of the Mantid-wide setting ``curvefitting.peakRadius`` is cached, and its value is changed to 99.
+Muon scientists requested this as they don't fit peaks on this tab.
+The change is localised only to while the *Data Analysis* tab is open, and the cached value will be restored on leaving this tab.

+    When leaving the *Data Analysis* tab, the reverse happens:

+    - Default fit browser in MantidPlot is reset to Mantid's default
+    - The config option ``curvefitting.peakRadius`` is reset to its cached value
+    - The ``PeakPickerTool`` is disconnected from the plot

 Generating results tables